 Images top L-R: Katrina Cowling, 'Scantily Clad' (2016), photo credit Nicholas Singleton; Suzi Osborn, 'In search of the New Monuments', courtesy of the artist; Liam Fallon, 'Use Your Muscle, Carve it Out, Work It, Hustle', courtesy of the artist.
 Images bottom L-R: Andrew Gillespie, 'Osmotic Tendencies', courtesy of the artist; Yelena Popova, 'Townlets (interactive sculpture balancing game)', courtesy of the artist; Emily Stollery, 'Swoon', courtesy of the artist

 The recipients of the Sculpture Production Award 2019 are Katrina Cowling, Liam Fallon, Andrew Gillespie, Suzi Osborn, Yelena Popova and Emily Stollery.
-Katrina has also been selected to exhibit at the Coventry Biennial this October.
-They will be exhibiting the new artworks produced as part of this Award between Autumn 2019 and Spring 2020 throughout the country.
+Katrina has also been selected to exhibit at the Coventry Biennial 2019.
+They are exhibiting the new artworks produced as part of this Award between Autumn 2019 and Spring 2020 throughout the country.
 Look out for further details.